Fr34K008/SysConfig/README.md

 # SysConfig
-SysConfig is a command line for gathering intel about windows machine . it's an open source project written in batch file language .
+SysConfig is a command line tool for gathering intel about windows machine . it's an open source project written in batch file language .

 # How it works